spikestats/spikestats.github.io/index.md

 Spike Stats is also fully compliant with the <a href="https://www.riotgames.com/en/DevRel/valorant-api-launch">Valorant API policies.</a> It only uses the official Valorant API and does not collect or display any other data from unofficial sources.
 Therefore; Spike Stats is completely safe to use.

 ### Download

+Spike Stats is available on App Store and Google Play.

 <p align="center"><a href="https://apps.apple.com/us/app/spike-stats-for-valorant/id1541123839"><img src="images/apple_app_store_badge.png" width="49%" height="50%"/></a></p>
 <p align="center"><a href="https://play.google.com/store/apps/details?id=crocusgames.com.spikestats"><img src="images/google-play-badge.png" width="50%" height="50%"/></a></p>